fredmutisya/batch_processing_pipeline_apachespark_iubh/README.md

-6. **Machine Learning with Spark MLlib and scikitlearn**: Spark MLlib was utilized to perform machine learning tasks on the preprocessed data.
-Poisson regression and logistic regression were applied on the count of transactions per item ID as the outcome variable.
-This allowed for analysis and prediction based on the transaction patterns and other features of the ecommerce data.
+6. **Machine Learning with Spark MLlib and scikitlearn**: Spark MLlib & scikitlean were utilized to perform feature selection and initial machine learning tasks on the preprocessed data.

 Importing Dependencies: The required libraries, such as pandas, sklearn, xgboost, and matplotlib.pyplot, are imported.
 Copying the DataFrame: The pandas DataFrame pandas_df obtained from Spark preprocessing is copied to df_ecommerce.